devios1/Gravl/README.md

 		"file2.txt"
 	]

-Like XML, Gravl supports **text nodes**, however there are a couple key differences to how text nodes are handled in XML.
-Specifically, while XML will automatically treat any text found outside of an attribute as a text node, in Gravl any piece of text that includes whitespace (or reserved characters) must be wrapped in double quotes:
+Like XML, Gravl supports **text nodes**, however there are a couple key differences to how text nodes are handled compared to XML.
+Specifically, while XML will automatically treat any text found outside of an attribute as a text node, in Gravl any piece of text that includes whitespace (or reserved characters) must be wrapped in quotes to be considered a single node:

 	"I am a text node."